resonate-type-b/league-of-history/README.md

 These items have item_ids changed during their lives

 - Catalyst the Protector/Catalyst of Aeons - 3010/3803 - Listed as a single item under 3803

+Some alpha/beta items do not have an ID listed on the wiki, and have been given one manually:

+- Sage's Ring (9000)